sky-uk/toolkit/CONTRIBUTING.md

    * Don't worry about issue references here, a simple `"Update CHANGELOG"` or `"Update CHANGELOGs"` will do.
 9. Run `lerna publish`.
-    * Be sure to read and follow the wizard very carefully, the version numbers will be decided based on the commits done since the last release
+    * Be sure to read and follow the wizard very carefully, the version numbers will be decided based on the commits done since the last release.
 10. Check the compiled assets have been published via CircleCI to S3 (this may take a few minutes to propagate):
     * For releases and pre-releases: